cauchi94/warehouse-management/README.md

 # warehouse_management

 ## Description
-The programme is means to perform all the warehouse operations that are necessary for the inventory control of items related to hi-fi sound.
+The programme is meant to perform all the warehouse operations that are necessary for the inventory control of items related to hi-fi sound.

 ## Technical specifications
 The code has one base class, one subclass and three sub-subclasses.